guettli/git-tips/README.md

 ## `git diff main` vs `git diff origin/main`

+If you work on a branch that was created from `main`, you might want to compare your current work against `main`.
+Similar to the view you see in web UIs like GitHub.

 These two commands can show different results:

 - `git diff main`: compare against your local `main`